EmilHvitfeldt/smltar/docs/07_ml_classification.md

 Naive Bayes models can perform well with text data since each feature is handled independently and thus large numbers of features are computational feasible.
 This is important as bag-of-word text models can involve thousands of tokens.
 We also saw that regularized linear models, such as lasso, often work well for text data sets.
-Your own domain knowledge about your text data is incredibly valuable, and using that knowledge in careful engineering of custom features can improve your model.
+Your own domain knowledge about your text data is valuable, and using that knowledge in careful engineering of custom features can improve your model in some cases.

 ### In this chapter, you learned:

 - how text data can be used in a classification model
-- to tune hyperparameters in the data preprocessing stage
+- to tune hyperparameters of a model
 - how to compare different model types
 - that models can combine both text and non-text predictors
-- how feature hashing can be used as a fast alternative to bag-of-words
 - about engineering custom features for machine learning
 - about performance metrics for classification models